id-mustafa/raptor_hfb/README.md

-# Rex Bets - Raptor HFB
+# Welcome to Rex Bets
 *High-frequency social betting in real-time*

 Rex Bets transforms sports betting from a solo grind into competitive multiplayer sessions.
 Think of it as bringing the energy of live betting to your friend group, with real-time questions and strategic point wagering during games.